gilbertfrancois/clean-windows-11/README.md

-# Uninstall and block ad and bloatware on Windows 11
+# Uninstall advertisements and bloatware on Windows 11

 _Gilbert Francois_